uwu64/orbital-platform/README.md

 - Direct battery voltage measurement
 - Current sensor and power switches for ADCS science and experiment payloads
 - Another redundant set of avionics (IMU and mag) for good vibes.
 IMU does not need to be at dead center of board anymore
+- Multiple connectors and associated pins for features like HDD-ESC and sun sensors

 Errata: a few things need to be fixed
 - Re-pour copper planes to fix two shorted vias